A marketing funnel is the set of steps a visitor needs to go through before they can reach the conversion…

 The visitor converts from getting aware that you exist to taking the action you want them to take.

 And that is done through marketing funnels.
 The top of the funnel begins wherever the consumer can discover you.

-It can be the Google.
-You can start running your own blog, doing the SEO optimization and start getting the search traffic…
+It can be Google.
+You can start running your own blog, doing the SEO optimization, and start getting the search traffic…

 Or maybe you are running some ads on Google, Facebook, or even in PR.
 These are all ways to make the consumer aware that you exist and start pouring them into your marketing funnels.

 And that is where the journey begins.
 Then you will make them visit your blog and make them consume the content you put out there.
 Or check out your podcast, or make them consume your social media content, doesn’t matter…

 You will make them interested in what you are sharing.
 Then, you will show them your offer.
 It can be the lead magnet or the product you are selling.

 And in the end, they will decide to take the action.
 Everything I just mentioned here is part of a marketing funnel.

 You take them from point A to point B. And that is done by your marketing funnel…

 Only 56% of companies have a system or toolset in place to qualify leads.
 That is just over half of the companies!
 And that doesn’t even mean that the system is high-quality and working.